skolchin/gbr/README.md

 | ![4](../master/img/go_board_47.jpg) | ![3](../master/img/go_board_47_gen.jpg) |
 | Real board ([source](https://images.app.goo.gl/tXP2Yp9GBajHgJEr9)) with 4-points transformation and luminosity normalization applied ||

 More images are available at [img](../master/img) directory.
-All of them were either from my parties or found on the Internet.
+All of them are either taken from my games or found on the Internet.

 ## Requirements